openfga/rfcs/20220714-lookup-api.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to be resolved before this gets merged?
+- **What parts of the design do you expect to be resolved before this gets merged?**
+  The design (not necessarily the implementation) of the changes to the API surface.

-- What parts of the design do you expect to be resolved through implementation of the feature?
+- **What parts of the design do you expect to be resolved through implementation of the feature?**
+  The finer details of the changes needed for the `OpenFGADatastore` storage interface.

-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- **What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?**
+  None at this time.